Vlad Ixel

 Finding vegan

 Vlad has been a big meat eater in previous years, and in September 2012 started cutting down on meat consumption.
 On Christmas Day 2012 he had his last steak and knew that he was making some good changes to his life.
-He had already stopped drinking alcohol and had previously been a smoker.
+He had already stopped drinking alcohol and smoking – and used to do both heavily (more here).

 “The main motivation was for my health and to be a better athlete.
 It gives me so much more energy and I recover quicker from my runs.
 I’m also doing it for environmental reasons because a vegan diet has so little impacts on our planet compared to a meat based diet.”